COVID-19 FAQs as of June 21, 2021

 Some patients have reported gastrointestinal symptoms such as nausea and diarrhea, however it’s relatively uncommon.

-Symptoms become more severe once the infection has made its way to the lower respiratory tract
+Symptoms become more severe once the infection has made its way to the lower respiratory tract.

-It can also be spread by touching a surface or object that has the virus on it, and then touching their own mouth, nose or possibly their eyes.
+COVID-19 can also be spread by touching a surface or object that has the virus on it, and then touching their own mouth, nose or possibly their eyes.
 This is not thought to be the main way that the virus spreads.

-- Stop touching your eyes, nose and mouth with unwashed hands
+- Stop touching your eyes, nose and mouth with unwashed hands.

-- Monitor your health for the signs and symptoms of the COVID-19 virus particularly fever, the onset of a dry cough, or difficulty breathing.
+- Monitor your health for the signs and symptoms of the COVID-19 virus particularly fever, the onset of a dry cough or difficulty breathing.